jrandleman/EScheme/README.md

-EScheme builds on R4RS Scheme: designed to be the C++ to it's C, EScheme adapts the LISP for contemporary use by supporting many paradigms programmers have come to expect from their tooling in 2023.
+EScheme builds on R4RS Scheme: designed to be the C++ to it's C, EScheme adapts the LISP for contemporary use by supporting many paradigms programmers have come to expect from modern tools.

 Despite being inspired by a broad variety of languages (including Clojure, Scala, Smalltalk, Python, JavaScript, Java, & C++), EScheme's base draws most heavily on